How Collaboration and Access Works in Deucalion

 Why workspace boundaries exist in collaboration

-If collaboration controls appear incomplete — for example, the Activity Feed is missing or the notification bell does not populate — the first diagnostic step is always to confirm the signed-in user's workspace and role, not to assume the surface is broken.
+If collaboration controls appear incomplete—for example, Dashboard Activity is missing or the notification bell does not populate—first confirm the signed-in user's workspace, role, and notification recipient.

 How to use this understanding in practice